 Performing excavation work without first locating private utilities is a dangerous activity.
 Workers can easily be injured or killed when buried utilities are hit, making the location of buried utilities a safety matter above all.
 Damage can occur to the utility and to the equipment being used.

 Due to the nature of buried utilities, repairs can be costly and time consuming.
 Repairs often necessite the digging up of the entire length of pipe, cable or conduit, which comes with heavy fines associated with the down time.
 Damage can disrupt neighboring systems causing issues such as internet outages or area flooding.
 When a buried utility is damaged it’s up to the contractor to fix it- and quickly!
 These actions can be expensive and time consuming to the contractor.

 How GPRS can help

 Using a private utility locator is a great way to avoid hitting hidden utilities.
 Private utility locators such as GPRS are able to locate electric, gas, oil, steam, communications, water, sewer, and storm lines.
 GPRS Project Managers are skilled at differentiating between buried materials, taking the guesswork out of your excavation.

-As our name suggests, GPRS uses ground penetrating radar along with additional equipment to identify the locations and depths of buried utilities.
-The area is then clearly marked out, enabling you to dig without the fear of hitting something.
-Detailed maps or plans can be created to preserve this information for future use.
+As our name suggests, GPRS uses ground penetrating radar along with additional equipment to identify the locations of buried utilities.
+The area is then marked out, enabling you to dig without the fear of hitting something.
+Detailed markings or plans can be created to preserve this information for future use.

 GPRS has offices located throughout the U.S., making it easy for our Project Managers to quickly mobilize to your site.
 Don’t take the risk of hitting buried utilities- contact your local GPRS office by clicking here.